MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/network-atc-faq.md

 **Disabling Cluster Network Naming is not changing the names of my vSwitches.
 How can I change the names of my vSwitches?**

 vSwitches created by Network ATC are named in accordance to the intent type being deployed.
 Naming vSwitches in correspondence with the intent helps in managing accurate and consistent configurations on vSwitches throughout the cluster.
-This is why we do not allow you to make changes to the naming of vSwitches, even with an override.
+Hence, we do not allow you to make changes to the naming of vSwitches, even with an override.

 **Can I modify any node's configuration manually?
 For example, manually make changes using cmdlets like `Set-VMHost`, `Set-NetadapterAdvancedProperty`?**

 You can not make any manual changes to configurations when using Network ATC.
 If you wish to customize your configuration, you can do so using Network ATC overrides.
-Network ATC will consider any manual changes as "drift" and drift correct them back to the intended goal state.
+Network ATC considers any manual changes as "drift" and drift correct them back to the intended goal state.

 **How do I keep the management IP already set on the NIC?**

-Whether deploying a management intent with or without another intent type, make sure to pass the NIC with the management IP as the first NIC in the list of `AdapterNames` you will pass when adding an intent.
-Network ATC will resect the pre-existing management IP on the NIC and use the same IP address in its intent.
+Whether deploying a management intent with or without another intent type, make sure to pass the NIC with the management IP as the first NIC in the list of `AdapterNames` you pass when adding an intent.
+Network ATC reads the pre-existing management IP on the NIC and uses the same IP address in its intent.